esraataha213/WESAD-/README.md

 ## 🚀 Model Compilation and Training

-* *Optimizer*: Adam (learning rate: 0.001)
+* *Optimizer*: Adam
 * *Loss function*: Binary cross-entropy
 * *Evaluation metric*: Accuracy
-* *Training*: 10 epochs, batch size of 32
+* *Training*: 10 epochs, batch size of 64
 * *Validation*: 10% of the data used for validation to monitor performance and detect overfitting.

 ## 📈 Results and Evaluation

 * The model was evaluated using metrics such as *accuracy, **precision, **recall, and **F1-score*.
-* The results show that the model is effective at classifying stress and normal states, even with the imbalanced dataset.
+* The results show that the model is effective at classifying stress and normal states

 # 🧠 Authors
 * Esraa Taha Mohamed